WebOrigami/docs/src/content/language/comparison.md

 ## String literals

 - Strings with double quotes and single quotes are basically the same.
-- The `\` can be used inside a string to escape the next character.
+- A `\\` backslash can be used inside a string to escape the next character.
 - Origami supports template strings but uses `\{\{ }}` double curly braces to indicate placeholders in the template rather than `${ }` as in JavaScript.
 - Expressions inside an Origami template placeholder can directly return complex values like arrays, objects, or trees.
 Origami will perform a depth-first traversal of the result and concatenate all the values into the final string result.